Nasopharyngeal (Upper Throat) Cancer: Staging and Treatment

 Staging is the process of learning how much cancer is in your body and where it is.
 Tests like biopsy, nasopharyngoscopy, bone scan, PET scan, CT, and MRI may be done to help stage your cancer.
 Your providers need to know about your cancer and your health so that they can plan the best treatment for you.

-Cancer staging looks at the size of the tumor and where it is, and if it has spread to other organs.
+Cancer staging looks at the size of the tumor and where it is, and if it has spread to other areas of your body.
 The staging system for nasopharyngeal cancer is called the “TNM system.”
 It has three parts:

 Your healthcare provider will use the results of the tests you had to determine your TNM result and combine these to get a stage from 0 (zero) to IV (four).